CurveDocs/curve-docs/docs/curve_dao/fee-collection-distribution/distributor.md

     !!!guard "Guarded Method"
         This function is only callable by the `admin` of the contract.

-    Function to apply transfer of the ownership.
+    Function to apply the transfer of the ownership.

     | Input      | Type   | Description |
     | ----------- | -------| ----|